ED attaches properties worth Rs 166 cr in bank fraud case

-New Delhi, May 27 (IANS) The Enforcement Directorate has attached 20 immovable properties, located in Mumbai, Pune and Ratnagiri and worth Rs 166 crore, in connection with a case of bank fraud case involving the Maharashtra-based Varron group of Industries.
+New Delhi: The Enforcement Directorate has attached 20 immovable properties, located in Mumbai, Pune and Ratnagiri and worth Rs 166 crore, in connection with a case of bank fraud case involving the Maharashtra-based Varron group of Industries.

 An ED official said that the financial probe agency had registered a case of money laundering on the basis of an FIR registered by the CBI against (late) Shrikant Pandurang Sawaikar, Director of Varron Industries and unknown officials of Bank of India and Canara Bank.